CaptainDylan/Books_Films/README.txt

 	Installation guide:

 	We have downloaded the 2 extensions to make it easier for you.
-We zipped them together in the Extensions.zip file in this package.
+We put them in a subfolder called Extensions in the main CODE folder.

-	Unzip the Extensions.zip file and copy the 2 folders (cl-cards-v1.5.0 and mekaarogram-v0.8.1) to the following folder:
+	Copy the 2 folders in the Extensions subfolder (cl-cards-v1.5.0 and mekaarogram-v0.8.1) to the following folder:
 	"C:\Users[%Username%]\Documents\Qlik\Sense\Extensions"

 	Once copied, you should have 2 new folders under the Extensions folder: